Rebecca Freking, IMFT

 Meet Rebecca

 Rebecca Freking, IMFT, is a licensed Marriage and Family Therapist in the states of Ohio and Pennsylvania.
 She received her master’s degree in marriage and family therapy from The Family Institute at Northwestern University in Evanston, IL.
-She has spent the past decade working with clients of all ages in the Philadelphia area and is excited to have recently returned home to Cincinnati, where she grew up, to be closer to family as she raises her two daughters with her husband.
-Rebecca works with individuals, couples, and families, but always brings a systemic lens to her work – meaning even if you see her individually, she’ll be thinking about the whole context of your life rather than thinking of you as a label or diagnosis.
+She spent the first decade of her career working with clients of all ages in the Philadelphia area, and in 2020, she returned to her hometown of Cincinnati, where she is raising two daughters with her husband.

 Rebecca specializes in helping clients with relationship issues, which includes couples counseling, family/parenting support, and assisting clients of all ages to develop healthy relationships with themselves and others.
 She also works often with clients experiencing anxiety, depression and difficulty with life transitions and changes.